The Common Room

 So, on the 13th September 2025 they awoke to the delights of a heathland called Greenham Common - which came as quite a shock as they had spent their previous 48 hours during 1935 in a woodland somewhere on the outskirts of Chipping Sodbury.

 SUMMARY: The Common Room is a habitat specific, 48 hour durational installation which was devised using R&D funding via the 101 Outdoor Arts Seedbed Residency 2025 .
-It subtly explores and questions the barriers that prevent people spending more time out in nature and topics such as habitat and biodiversity loss in relation to the Climate Crisis.
+The show skilfully weaves ecological knowledge with Citizen Science via hands-on exploration and surveying local wildlife.
+It also subtly explores the barriers that prevent people spending more time out in nature and wider topics that relate to the climate crisis and associated habitat and biodiversity loss.

 The show went on to be commissioned as part part the ‘Creative Commons’ event on Greenham Common on 13th/14th September 2025 - which marked and celebrated the 25 year anniversary of the site being handed back to local people for public access and as a wildlife haven.